-CD-ROM.
-You can order IRS Publication 1796, Federal Tax Products on CD-ROM, and obtain:
+CD-ROM for tax products.
+You can order Publication 1796, IRS Federal Tax Products CD-ROM, and obtain:

-• Current tax forms, instructions, and publications.

-- Prior-year tax forms, instructions, and publications. - Popular tax forms which may be filled in electronically, printed out for submission, and saved for recordkeeping. - Internal Revenue Bulletins.
+- Current-year forms, instructions, and publications. - Prior-year forms and instructions. - Frequently requested tax forms that may be filled in electronically, printed out for submission, or saved for recordkeeping. - Internal Revenue Bulletins.

-The CD-ROM can be purchased from National Technical Information Service (NTIS) by calling 1-877-233-6767 or on the Internet at www.irs.gov/cdorders.
-The first release is available in mid-December and the final release is available in late January.
+Buy the CD-ROM from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$22 (no handling fee) or call 1-877-233-6767 toll free to buy the CD-ROM for \$22 (plus a \$5 handling fee).
+The first release is available in early January and the final release is available in late February.